Jonestown: Exploring another potential exodus

-After the Six Day Siege, Jones no longer believed the Guyanese could be trusted.
+Following the "Six-Day Siege," despite Reid's assurances, Jones no longer believed the Guyanese could be trusted.
 He directed Temple members to write to over a dozen foreign governments inquiring about immigration policies relevant to another exodus by the Temple.
-He also wrote to the State Department inquiring about North Korea and Albania, then enduring the Sino-Albanian split.

-In Georgetown, the Peoples Temple conducted frequent meetings with the embassies of the Soviet Union, North Korea, Yugoslavia, and Cuba.
+He also wrote to the State Department, inquiring about North Korea and Albania, then enduring the Sino-Albanian split.
+In Georgetown, the Temple conducted frequent meetings with the embassies of the Soviet Union, Cuba, North Korea and Yugoslavia.
 Negotiations with the Soviet embassy included extensive discussions of possible resettlement there.
-The Temple produced memoranda discussing potential places within the USSR in which they might settle.
+The Temple produced memoranda discussing potential places within the Soviet Union in which they might settle.

-Sharon Amos, Michael Prokes, Matthew Blunt, Timothy Regan, and other Temple members took active roles in the "Guyana-Korea Friendship Society", which sponsored two seminars on the revolutionary concepts of Kim Il Sung.
-In April 1978, a high-ranking correspondent of Soviet news agency TASS and his wife visited Jim Jones.
+Sharon Amos, Michael Prokes, Matthew Blunt, Timothy Regan and other Temple members took active roles in the "Guyana-Korea Friendship Society," which sponsored two seminars on the revolutionary concepts of Kim Il-sung.
+In April 1978, a high-ranking correspondent of the Soviet news agency TASS and his wife visited Jones.
+On 2 October 1978, Feodor Timofeyev, the Soviet consul in Georgetown, visited Jonestown for two days and gave a speech.

-Although Jones, his executive partners, and congregation voiced their thoughts about moving their operation to the Soviet Union, Jones had a change of heart.
-He had stated that he preferred to stay within the Guyanese borders because of the sovereignty it afforded them.

-On 2 October 1978, Feodor Timofeyev, consul for the Soviet Union in Georgetown, visited Jonestown for two days and gave a speech.
 Jones stated before the speech, "For many years, we have let our sympathies be quite publicly known, that the United States government was not our mother, but that the Soviet Union was our spiritual motherland."
 Timofeyev opened the speech stating that the Soviet Union would like to send "our deepest and the most sincere greetings to the people of this first socialist and communist community of the United States of America, in Guyana and in the world".
 Both speeches were met by cheers and applause from the crowd in Jonestown.

 Following the visit, Temple members met almost weekly with Timofeyev to discuss a potential Soviet exodus.
+However, Jones eventually had a change of heart, stating that he preferred to stay within the Guyanese borders because of the sovereignty it afforded them.